 Ocean acidification

-Ocean and coastal acidification can impact organisms directly or indirectly; a decrease in aragonite saturation state can weaken the structure of coral reefs and other calcifying organisms.
+Ocean and coastal acidification can impact organisms directly or indirectly; a decrease in aragonite saturation state can make it difficult for corals and other calcifying organisms to form hard structures, contributing to lower reproduction or survival rates.
+When the aragonite saturation state falls below 3, corals begin to experience physiological stress, and calcification rates decline and skeletal structure begins to weaken; calcification stops completely and skeletal structure begins to dissolve at aragonite saturation states below 1 (Andersson et al. 2009).
 In-situ measurements of aragonite saturation states are scarce, and a synoptic long-term view is only available from modeled products.
-Aragonite saturation state was derived for the U.S. Caribbean region from the MOM-TOPAZ hindcast (cite).
-An overall negative trend occurs, with an acceleration of this trend apparent after 2008 (Figure 2.3).
+Aragonite saturation state was derived for the U.S. Caribbean region from the MOM-TOPAZ hindcast (Gomez and Lee 2023).
+An overall negative trend occurs, with an acceleration of this trend apparent after 2008 (Figure 3.3).

 Hurricane activity